niinaIsHere/MusicAI/README.md

 3. If typed 'y', compose the beginning by writing note names separated by a wihtespace only.
        Instructions:
        You have three octaves to use: lowest( C-B ), middle( c-b ), highest( c'-b' )
        Flats and sharps are denoted with '^' and '_' in front of the note.
+          NOTE: Since the key is given, sharps and flats don't need to be denoted unless you want a note that doesn't belong in the key.
        Examples:
        Low c-sharp and c-flat: ^C, _C
        Middle c-sharp and c-flat: ^c, _c
-       High c-shar and c-flat: ^c', _c'
+       High c-sharp and c-flat: ^c', _c'
 5. Choose the length of the generated melody.

 Right now the application supports generation only for seeds that are less than or equal to the Markov chain degree.